wp-plugins/quiz-master-next/readme.txt

 * Allows for Unlimited Quizzes, Tests, Surveys, Contact Forms, etc..
 * Allows for Unlimited Questions in each Quiz
+* Can use HTML for questions
+* Can embed Youtube videos in questions
 * Can ask for user's contact information at beginning or end of quiz
 * Can email user after taking the quiz
 * Can email an admin after a user takes the quiz